-U.S. Right to Know is a nonprofit investigative public health research and journalism group working globally to expose corporate wrongdoing and government failures that threaten our health, environment and food system.
+U.S. Right to Know is a nonprofit public health research group.
+We investigate corporate wrongdoing and government failures that threaten our health, environment and food system.
 We work in the public interest to help keep families healthy.

 We were recognized in a Lancet Global Health report that named U.S. Right to Know as an example of public health investigative work that challenges the corporate playbook, alongside Transparency International and Open Secrets.

 Because of the work we do, powerful entities have tried to attack us and undermine our credibility.
-We invite you to read more about this problem and our work in the following links.
+We invite you to read more about this problem and our work:

-- The Freedom of the Press Foundation reported on our work: “Transparency advocate Gary Ruskin wanted to know how the powerful food and agrochemical industries influence public universities and their research … His numerous public records requests have produced documents that have exposed relationships between universities and companies like Monsanto, but the agrochemical industry is fighting to keep these ties secret.”
+- “Transparency advocate Gary Ruskin wanted to know how the powerful food and agrochemical industries influence public universities and their research … His numerous public records requests have produced documents that have exposed relationships between universities and companies like Monsanto, but the agrochemical industry is fighting to keep these ties secret,” reported the Freedom of the Press Foundation.

 We invite you to read our work.